Single Sign On team management

-With SSO, you have centralized control over your users’ ability to authenticate or not in your IDP, and can also enforce rules like two-factor auth or password rotation at the IDP level.
+With SSO, you have centralized control over your users’ ability to authenticate or not in your IDP, and can also enforce rules like two-factor authentication or password rotation at the IDP level.

-You can configure as many IDP connections to your workspace as you’d like in order to support IDP-initiated authentication.
-This allows seamless migration from one system to a new one, for example if your organization switched IDP vendors or switched from GSuite to a dedicated SAML IDP like Okta or OneLogin.
+You can configure as many IDP connections to your workspace as needed to support IDP-initiated authentication.
+This allows seamless migration from one system to a new one, for example if your organization switches IDP vendors or switches from GSuite to a dedicated SAML IDP like Okta or OneLogin.

 To enable SSO-based login from the Segment login page (app.segment.com/login), you must first verify that you own the domain, and connect it to your organization’s Segment account.
 Once you have done that, SSO users from your domain can use the Segment login page to access your default Segment workspace.